MicrosoftDocs/memdocs/memdocs/configmgr/core/migration/configuring-source-hierarchies-and-source-sites-for-migration.md

 ---
-title: "Migration source hierarchies"
+title: Migration source hierarchies
-titleSuffix: "Configuration Manager"
+titleSuffix: Configuration Manager
-description: "Configure a source hierarchy and source sites so you can migrate data to your Configuration Manager current branch environment." ms.date: 12/29/2016 ms.prod: configuration-manager ms.technology: configmgr-core
+description: Configure a source hierarchy and source sites so you can migrate data to your Configuration Manager current branch environment. ms.date: 12/29/2016 ms.prod: configuration-manager ms.technology: configmgr-core